gogins/csound-extended/Opcodes/clang_opcode/README.md

    instrument definition.

-The Csound orchestra in this piece uses the signal flow graph opcodes to connect the piano instrument to the reverb instrument, and to connect the reverb instrument to an output instrument.
+The Csound orchestra in this piece uses the signal flow graph opcodes to connect the guitar instrument to the reverb instrument, and to connect the reverb instrument to an output instrument.

 The Csound score in this piece invokes the score generating instrument twice at